mikeshtro/homework/src/content/00-introduction.md

 Try to build the solution yourself based on your knowledge from the workshop.
 Update the files and hit the "Play" button.
 Your preview will be refreshed automagically.
 If you don't believe the result trey to click the "Refresh" button.

-If you get lost, you can click "Show solution" button which will show you the suggested solution.
+There will always be some information given what should be done and what Angular feature is the step focused on.
+Then there will be step by step tutorial.
+Try to do it without the step by step first.

 And most importantly have fun!
 Happy coding!